-Mme Mouillere is more than just a very hardy and reliable little mophead hydrangea for gardeners in zones 5-10.
-Although blooms appear white, they fade to a pale, ethereal blue or dusky pink as the summer progresses.
-Look for a tinge of blue or pink in the blooms' eye to get a preview of the color progression.Continue to 14 of 15 below.
+Madame Mouillere is more than just a very hardy and reliable little mophead hydrangea for gardeners in zones 5 through 10.
+Although its blooms appear white, it fades to a pale, ethereal blue, or dusky pink as the summer progresses.
+Look for a tinge of blue or pink in the blooms' eye to get a preview of the color progression.Continue to 13 of 14 below.

 Miss Saori Hydrangea

-'Unique' is a particularly hardy panicle hydrangea that adapts well to training as a tree form.
-Plants flower on new wood, and grow up to ten feet tall.
+"Unique" is a particularly hardy panicle hydrangea that adapts well to training as a tree form.
+Remove all lower branches to form a central leader, which becomes the trunk of the tree.
+Plants flower on new wood and grow up to 10 feet tall.